RobiTittoto/progettoCyber/home.md

 #### Ngrok Tunnel Configuration

-To establish a connection pathway from the victim device to mine attack infrastructure, I configured Ngrok to create a secure tunnel.
+To establish a connection pathway from the victim device to my attack infrastructure, I configured Ngrok to create a secure tunnel.
 Ngrok provides a public endpoint that forwards traffic to our local attack machine.

 ##### Command executed: